RushOnline/klipper/docs/Config_Reference.md

 #   sending a Klipper command to the micro-controller so that it can
 #   reset itself.
 The default is 'arduino' if the micro-controller
 #   communicates over a serial port, 'command' otherwise.
+#   The 'restart_pin' is useful to hardware reset MCU, it requires
+#   linux host mcu and ouitput pin.
+#output_pin:
+#   This option must be set to matching output_pin section name.
+#   **NB: this pin must not be located on other mcu!**
 ```

 ## [mcu my_extra_mcu]